San Francisco, California

 Why do we need a Community of Evidence-Based Practice?

 As part of the Alcohol and Drug Education and Prevention Information Service (ADEPIS), Mentor has explored and chronicled the most effective ways to embed evidence-based practice into mainstream education.
-Our findings conclude that becausethe challenges young people face are complex and interlinked and because one organisation alone cannot address all the potential harms young people face, a Community of Evidence-based Practice (CEP) is critical in order to provide quality evidence-based prevention programmes for all young people.
-This was confirmed during two initial sessions Mentor held in 2015.
-During these sessions, participants discussed the reasoning for having a CEP, effective ways of building it and tailoring it to practitioners' needs in a way that incorporates shared aims and objectives.
+Our findings conclude that because the challenges young people face are complex and interlinked and because one organisation alone cannot address all the potential harms young people face, a Community of Evidence-based Practice (CEP) is critical in order to provide quality evidence-based prevention programmes for all young people.
+This was confirmed during two initial sessions Mentor held in 2016.
+In these sessions participants discussed the reasoning for having a CEP, effective ways of building it and tailoring it to practitioner’s needs in a way that incorporates shared aims and objectives.

 What are the benefits?